-Building 5, Room 332-at The Grove Phone: (650) 306-3401 or (650) 306-3178 Web: canadacollege.edu/careercenter
+Building 5, Room 332-at The Grove Phone: (650) 306-3401 or (650) 306-3178 Web: canadacollege.edu/careercenter goals.

-Career Services assists students in developing and carrying out both short and long-term education, employment and career goals.
 Career Services are open to anyone who needs assistance with making career decisions.
 Educational and occupational information is available to explore at a student's own pace.
 Our resource materials include career information that describes duties, responsibilities, future career trends, and salary ranges; college catalogs, and transfer information.